ardalanamini/xcoins-code-review/README.md

 ### Issues

+- Missing `.gitignore` file.
+  > Could cause unintended files to be pushed to the `git` server accidentally.
 - Issues related to `package.json`:
   - Missing `package-lock.json` file.
     > Without the `package-lock.json` file, we can't keep track of the installed dependencies,